Bratah123/MapleDiscBot/README.md

 1. Open the files in commands folder, and read the comments

-2. You want account[0].dpoint to match what your column name is.
-I.E. (account[0].dpoints, account[0].dpoints, account[0].dpoints)
+2. You want account[0].dpoint to match what your column name is in your SQL.
+I.E. (account[0].dpoints, account[0].dp, account[0].donationPoints)

 ![dp](https://media.discordapp.net/attachments/631249406775132182/722919637783674990/d4ac0dbac50cf15a3ed1a29c298362e3.png)

 For the !givedp command similarly you want to change the dpoint column accordingly
 1. in the updateDp Variable change SET "dpoints" to whatever your donation points is called
-2. do the same for realcash. change it to rows[0].dpoints or whatever your column name is.
+2. do the same for realcash. change it to rows[0].dpoints or whatever your column name is in SQL.

 ![givedp](https://cdn.discordapp.com/attachments/631249406775132182/722920371485147186/e5ddd7403d0bf5463b834a6ee725f084.png)